“Sahno offers a compelling vision of a community whose need for companionship and support in the face of life’s struggles is stirring.”

 I wanted to be sure each character was unique and different enough from the others that the reader could easily identify them in a few lines each time they appeared.
 So I assigned Myers-Briggs personality types to every character in the book, then tried to let them guide me from that basis.

 And Now, For Something Completely Different

-For my upcoming July release, Whizzers, I had to get into characters in a much different manner than ever before.
+For my most recent release, Whizzers, I had to get into characters in a much different manner than ever before.
 Some of them are actual historical figures—and, of course, all the usual legal disclaimers apply—but, more importantly, many are real people from my own life.

-The main character is a fictionalized version of yours truly, with some directly autobiographical elements not only from my own personality, but also from recollections of life experiences.
-I also drew on the life experience of other people close to me.
-I’d rather not write too much more about it, as I run the risk of creating spoilers ahead of my own book’s publication.
-Suffice to say that most of the characters in this next novel are close to my heart, and some have lived there for many years.
+The main character is a fictionalized version of yours truly, with some autobiographical elements not only from my own personality, but also from recollections of life experiences.
+I drew on the life experience of other people close to me as well.
+Suffice to say that most of the characters in this book are close to my heart, and some have lived there for many years.

 Whizzers got the biggest reception of any of my novels, hitting #9 on Amazon’s “Hot New Releases in Metaphysical & Visionary Fiction” in its first week.
 I think the relative success of the book is simply because the characters are so close to the bone, but maybe the subject matter did it.
 I can’t say I know for sure.
 Whatever the case, now that I’m working on my next release, Im just as interested in seeing what those characters will do.
 I always am.